Preprint

 • WMT17: Trained for 80,000 steps with a learning rate of 2.0, 8000 warmup steps, and a batch size of 12000.

-Appendix C. Sensitivity Tests
+Appendix E. Sensitivity Tests

 We provide sensitivity tests for DNM hyperparameters.
-First, we focus on the analysis of CHTs and CHTss on MLPs for image classification at 99% sparsity.
-Next, we study the parametric configurations for the CHTs and CHTss model on the Multi30k translation task at 90% sparsity.
+First, we focus on the analysis of CHTs on MLPs for image classification at 99% sparsity.
+Next, we study the parametric configurations for the CHTs model on the Multi30k translation task at 90% sparsity.
 For each task, we vary one parameter at a time, keeping the others fixed to a specific configuration.
 We calculate the coefficient of variation (CV) of the scores to quantify the sensitivity of the model to each parameter.
 A low CV indicates that the model’s performance is relatively stable across different settings of that parameter, suggesting low sensitivity.
 Conversely, a high CV suggests that the model’s performance is more variable and sensitive to changes in that parameter.
 We average each parameter’s CV across various parametric configurations to obtain a robust measure of sensitivity.
 Next, we analyse the top 5% best-performing configurations for each task to understand the commonalities in the optimal settings.
 This method not only helps us understand which parameters are most influential but also guides future configurations for similar tasks.

 Dynamic Sparse Training for Image Classification